OvironGroup/Oviron-app/README.md

-# Oviron frontend application
+# OVIRON frontend application

-OVIRON is the community-driven platform that fosters creativity, ownership, and collaboration between Digital & VR content creators and enthusiasts.
+OVIRON is the open-source community-driven platform that fosters independace, ownership, creativity, and collaboration between indie Digital & VR content creators and enthusiasts.

-### Prerequisites
+## Prerequisites

 In order to setup the project in your local environment make sure you have:

 - OS: MacOS or Linux
 - node version 16 or above

-### Installing
+## Installing

 Install the required dependencies running